- Annual Enrollment Coming Soon!

 HRA Funding and Contribution Levels

-HRA accounts are funded with employer contributions at rates set by the Memorandum of Understanding (collective bargaining agreement) or by the Salary Resolution.
+HRA accounts are funded with employer contributions at rates set by the Memorandum of Understanding (collective bargaining agreement), the Salary Resolution. or the SCARE Settlement Agreement.

 There is no maximum limit on contributions under HRA rules.